saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/macro.md

 }
 ```

-In this example, `my_attribute` is an attribute-like macro that can be applied to a function.
+`my_attribute` is an attribute-like macro that can be applied to a function.
 When `my_function` is called, it will print a message to the console.